umberto-fontanazza/kiruna-explorer/test/manualTest/us5_adjustGeoreference.md

 ## As an Urban Planner, I want to adjust/define the georeferencing of a document on the map so that I can study its relationship to the territory

-### Scenario 1.1: Adjust the georeferencing of a document on the map
+### Scenario 1.1: Adjust the georeferencing of a document on the map when specific position was selected

 - Type of user: Urban Planner
 - Precondition: User is on the [Main Page for UP](https://github.com/umberto-fontanazza/kiruna-explorer/blob/main/screenshots/main_page_UP.png)